tbm/homepage/content/debian/kirkwood/openrd/install.md

 and store them either on a USB stick or an TFTP server.

 Now connect a mini-USB connector to `System Debug` in order to access the serial console.
-If you're running the Linux kernel 2.6.30.5 or higher or Debian's 2.6.26-20 kernel (or higher), the serial device will be recognized automatically.
+If you're running a modern Linux kernel (2.6.30.5 or higher), the serial device will be recognized automatically.
 If you're using an older kernel, you have to pass some parameters when loading the `ftdi_sio` module:

 <div class="code">
 <pre>